nuxeo/nuxeo-ai/README.md

 This repository provides 3 packages:

-* nuxeo-ai-core - Contains the core interfaces and AI component
+* `nuxeo-ai-core`: Contains the core interfaces and AI component
-* nuxeo-ai-image-quality - Enrichment services that uses [Sightengine](https://sightengine.com/).
+* `nuxeo-ai-image-quality`: Enrichment services that uses [Sightengine](https://sightengine.com/).
-* nuxeo-ai-aws - Enrichment services that use Amazon Web Services.
+* `nuxeo-ai-aws`: Enrichment services that use Amazon Web Services.

 ## Installation